 Commander Cody and His Lost Planet Airmen – Smoke Smoke Smoke (That Cigarette)

+This song and Hot Rod Lincoln were part of my childhood on AM radio.
+Love the guitar they put in both songs.
 The song was written by Merle Travis and Tex Williams.
-Tex sang the song it went to number one for 16 non-consecutive weeks on the Hot Country Songs Charts.
+Tex sang the song, which went to number one for 16 non-consecutive weeks on the Hot Country Songs Charts.

 Smoke Smoke Smoke (That Cigarette)